d8bauxit8/low-resource-protocol/README.md

 (Usually you will need a peripheral IC for communication, for example MAX485.)
 With this protocol you are able to transmit and receive data between embedded devices safe and sound.

-Primarily I recommend this protocol to communicate between the smart home devices (for instance between smart switch and smart brightness controller) because in my view these communication solutions which available on the market are not too safe.
+Primarily I recommend this protocol to communicate between the smart home devices.
+(for instance between smart switch and smart brightness controller)

 I'm working on the test cases :pushpin:
 Be patient :wink: